Ararat Cognac Factory

-Of all the sights of Yerevan, the finest you can name the Ararat Cognac Factory, officially known as Yerevan Cognac Factory.
-Visiting Yerevan without trying this Armenian cognac is like attending a birthday party without tasting a birthday cake.
+Of all the sights of Yerevan, the finest is the Ararat Cognac Factory, officially the Yerevan Cognac Factory.
+Visiting Yerevan without trying Armenian cognac is like attending a birthday party without having cake.

-The history of this place started in the early 16th century when Persians built a fortress Erivan.
-It had served as an outpost of the city for a long time and in the beginning of the 19th century was seized by Russian troops.
-Later, in 1853 the fortification was damaged by a great earthquake and 8 years after, in 1865, the Armenian merchant Nekres Tairyants (Tairov) bought the ruins and the adjoining territory.
-In 1887 he founded Erivan wine factory on the place of the fortress, and later launched a chain of cognac production.
+The history of the factory goes back to the 16th century, when the Persians built a fortress called Erivan on the place.
+It served as an outpost of the city for a long time, and at the beginning of the 19th century was seized by Russian troops.
+In 1853, the fortification was damaged in an earthquake, and in 1865, the merchant Nekren Tairyan (Tairov) bought the ruins and the adjoining territory with his cousin.
+In 1887, he founded the Erivan Wine Factory on the place of the fortress, and later started producing cognac.

-First, the production of Armenian cognac was according to French technologies and the first brand even had a French style name of Fine Champagne.
-Later, in 1898 the Russian industrial worker Nikolay Shustov rent a factory from Tairyants and two years later purchased it completely.
-That was when the heyday of cognac production started in Armenia.
-Shustov invested big money in the modernization of the production as well as popularization of the brand.
-Thus, in 1900 there was a consignment of bottles sent to the exhibition in Paris without indicating the production source, and after the “blind degustation” this cognac was awarded Grand-prix.
-It was then revealed that the drink had been brought from Armenia and it acquired the right to be called a cognac, though this privilege was given to drinks produced in the French province of the same name.
-At the same time, Shustov succeeded in becoming an official supplier of cognac to the dining table of the Emperor.
+The first Armenian cognacs were made according to French methods, and the first brand even had a French name, Fine Champagne.
+In 1898, the factory was leased to a Russian industrialist named Nikolay Shustov, and in 1900, he purchased it completely.
+This ushered in the heydey of cognac production in Armenia.
+Shustov invested a lot of money into the modernization of production and popularization of the brand.
+In 1900, a consignment of bottles were sent to Paris without indicating the production source, and at a blind tasting was awarded the grand prix.
+It was then revealed that the cognac was from Armenia and it acquired the right to be called a cognac, though it was not made in the French province of the same name.
+Shustov also became the official supplier of cognac for the Emperor’s dining table.

-After the formation of the USSR, the factory was nationalized, but the production of cognac continued and even increased.
-In 1953, it was moved into a new building on the other side of the Razdan River and got its present name – Yerevan Cognac Factory.
-It turned into the only producer of Armenian cognac and all other factories could deal with preparation of spirits and provision of raw materials.
+After the founding of the Soviet Union, the factory was nationalized.
+Cognac production continued, and even increased.
+In 1953, the factory moved into a new building on the other side of the Razdan River and got its present name - the Yerevan Cognac Factory.
+It became the only producer of Armenian cognac, with all other factories preparing other drinks and providing raw materials.

-Both factories have historical museums and cognac tasting halls, and almost everyday exciting excursions are hold there.
-There you can see samples of cognac produced practically from the moment of the foundation of the factory, different awards for quality, barrels laid in honor of famous figures and many others.
-During the excursions, visitors can watch the entire process of the production, see huge storages, and participate in cognac degustation.
-So you can appreciate the difference of cognac of various aging, learn how to try this drink correctly, and to distinguish genuine product from a fake.
+Both factories have historical museums and cognac tasting halls, and excursions are held there almost every day.
+You can see samples of cognac that were made when the factory was founded, different quality awards, barrels laid in honor of famous figures, and more.
+During the excursions, visitors can see the entire production process, storage facilities, and taste cognac.
+Visitors also learn how to taste different ages of cognac, how to drink correctly, and how to distinguish a genuine product from a fake.

 |How to determine a real cognac?|